Prerna Prasad

 Can you share business numbers?

-We have about 200 properties that are listed on Ecoplore, which we have physically visited and verified.
+We have about 200 properties listed on Ecoplore, which we have physically visited and verified.
 In addition, there are 1000 properties that we have shortlisted, for which verification is under process.

 Are you looking to raise funds?

-The major challenge for us is to manage inventory manually as we don’t have real-time access to hotel inventory.
-That is the reason we are looking to raise funds that will help us to integrate with live inventory and bring efficiencies.
+Our major challenge is managing inventory manually, as we don’t have real-time access to hotel inventory.
+That is why we are looking to raise funds to help us integrate with live inventory and bring efficiencies.

-Our target market is India as we plan to cover most of the properties by end of this year, provided we have the funds in place.
+Our target market is India, as we plan to cover most of the properties by the end of this year, provided we have the funds in place.

-We are also planning to expand abroad with collaborations with local partners and eco-hotels.
+We also plan to expand abroad with collaborations with local partners and eco-hotels.
 By next year we should be able to aggregate international hotels from Europe and South Asia into our platform.

 What was the idea behind the name Ecoplore?

 Ecoplore is a combination of two words – eco and explore.
-‘Eco’ comes from eco-friendly and ‘plore’ is from exploring.
-Traveling should be more about exploration which is environmentally friendly.
+‘Eco’ comes from eco-friendly, and ‘plore’ is from exploring.
+Traveling should be more about environmentally friendly exploration.

-I connect best with nature and it is even more than my family and friends.
-My dream is to buy an original forest of 100 acres, which I can protect, conserve and nourish till I am alive.
+I connect best with nature, even more than my family and friends.
+I dream of buying an original forest of 100 acres, which I can protect, conserve and nourish until I am alive.

 You can watch the complete conversation with Prerna Prasad, founder of Ecoplore, on the Change Started YouTube channel.